allex0604/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-2021/VRDL_110-1_HW3/README.md

 Train and validation:
 must run the following command in the mmdetection folder

 python tools/train.py {the position of model.py}

+Test: